BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 </div>

 ##### Methodology page:
-The methodology page was revised with a focus on 2 directions.
+The methodology page was revised with a focus on two directions.
 We revised the copy as well as the navigation structure.
-The page was broken up into 3 sections.
+The page was broken up into three sections.
 Introduction, tests we run as well as FAQ’s.

 **Why**:
 The original methodology page was a single page outlining the full process.
 Trying to find a simple, easy-to-read structure for this diverse mix of security data and test results was a unique challenge.
-Since the process to evaluate wallets is a lengthy one we decided to break this up into 3 distinct sections.
+Since the process to evaluate wallets is a lengthy one we decided to break this up into three distinct sections.
 This change allowed for easier readability and navigation.
 The copy of the methodology page was also worked on to improve readability by looking for opportunities to simplify the content.

 ##### About:
 The about page showcases the team behind the project as well as any public   interviews or podcasts as well as who the sponsors are of the project.